4 Weeks In A Month

 The Four-Week Month and the Human Psyche: Our Perception of Time

 Our perception of time is subjective and influenced by various factors.
 The four-week structure, while a practical tool, doesn't always align with our internal sense of time's passage.
-The varying lengths of months can influence our perception of how quickly or slowly time passes.
+But the varying lengths of months can influence our perception of how quickly or slowly time passes.
 A month with 31 days might feel longer than one with 28 days, even though the difference is only three days.

 Frequently Asked Questions (FAQ)